 But beyond the beer-infused tailgate and grill parties, there’s another side of Killington that shines in April: it’s the fact that some of the most hard-core athletes in the state call this area home.

-Olympic medalist Donna Weinbrecht hosted a mogul clinic on April 1.
-A week later, the infamous Bear Mountain Mogul Challenge sent some of the region’s best amateurs (and some not-so-good ones) in a head-to-head bump off.
+April kicks off with the infamous Bear Mountain Mogul Challenge, which sent some of the region’s best amateurs (and some not-so-good ones) in a head-to-head bump off.
 But that wasn’t the end to skiing.
-Thanks to artillery of snow guns, the snow is likely to hold out until May (or even June, according to the resort’s most recent projected closing date).
-Or at least in time for the Killington Triathlon on April 29.
+Thanks to artillery of snow guns, the snow is likely to hold out until May, or even June.
+Or at least in time for the Killington Triathlon on May 5.